exchange | by kwizten

-She was in his room.
+And she is in his room.

 "Look, I'm sorry if I'm intruding—"

-"Itachi talked to me today."
+"Itachi had a talk with me today."

-She nodded, but it was such a slight inclination of her head that he barely noticed it.
-She wouldn't make eye contact with him, just kept walking and walking around and around.
-She was stunning.
-"Why didn't you say something?" she asked softly.
-"Why didn't you just tell me?"
+She nods slowly, just a slight inclination of her head that he barely notices.
+She won't make eye contact with him, and instead just walks and walks around and around.
+And still he finds her stunning.

 "I love you, Sakura."

-Kisame could barely breathe, but he loved the feeling.
-His eyes had widened, staring into the darkness that was lit by the pink of her hair, but he didn't think.
-His mind had shut down because all he knew was her.
-She was there, she was right in front of him, and she had kissed him.
-Nothing else in the world could possibly matter.
+He can barely breathe, and he loves the feeling.
+His eyes widen, poring through the darkness at the light this is her pink hair, and he stops thinking.
+His mind shuts down and all he knows is her.
+She is there, she is right in front of him, and she has kissed him.

 "How much do you love me, Kisame?"

-Her tone was shaky and strong all at once, nothing preparing him for what was to come.
-"I will give you myself for the entire night, and you may do to me whatever it is you wish, but in exchange, I want you to forget about me."
+Her tone is shaky and strong all at once, and he is not prepared to hear her response.
+"I'll give you myself for the entire night.
+You can do whatever you wish to do to me, but in exchange I…" She gulps and straightens her mouth into a straight line.
+"I want you to forget about me."

 "In exchange, I want you to forget about me."

-Stalling, she reached up to kiss him sweetly, running a few fingers in his hair to distract him.
-When she was finished, she couldn't meet his eyes, couldn't lie straight to his face, but she obeyed reluctantly, her eyes shifty.
-"I love you, Kisame."
+Stalling, she reaches up to kiss him sweetly, running a few fingers through his hair to distract him.
+When she is finished, she can't meet his eyes, can't lie straight to his face, but still reluctantly obeys with shifting eyes.

-He wasn't ready to give her back to Itachi.
+And he realizes he isn't quite ready to give her back to Itachi.

 His stubborn grip does not subside.

-It makes a lot of sense, why she had been so hesitant to sleep with him.
-Although he tried to deny it, he knew she had already fallen in love with Itachi.
-It was a good match, since Itachi was in love with her too.
+It makes a lot of sense then, why she had been so hesitant to sleep with him.
+Although he tries to deny it, he knows she has already fallen in love with Itachi.
+It is a good match, since Itachi is in love with her too.

-"Hey," he asked everyone in the room, "what's going on?"
+"Hey," he asks the room, "what's going on?"